There are important things to know when you are buying your homeowners

 6. Earthquake Insurance No standard insurance policy, including the homeowner’s policy, covers catastrophic damage from an earthquake.
 For an additional charge, insurance companies offer an earthquake endorsement with your homeowner’s policy that will protect you in case your home suffers earthquake damage.
 In some areas, this coverage is typically inexpensive and should be considered.
 However, it can be more costly in earthquake prone areas like San Francisco but likely worth the cost to protect your investment.

 If you were a loved one has any question about insurance or has been injured in any type of accident please call the offices of TheOneLawyer.com today.
 We are a boutique law firm providing experienced and personal representation to injured clients.
 At the Law Offices of Laura Payne-Hunt, TheOneLawyer.com we provide professional and personal service to each and every one of our clients on various legal matters and have over 15 years of experience in reviewing insurance policies and in Nevada insurance law.
-If you have a question regarding any type of personal injury or paying your medical bills from an accident, please don’t hesitate to call the offices of TheOneLawyer.com and speak directly to attorney Laura Marie Payne-Hunt, Esq. a Henderson Injury Attorney for over 15 years.
+If you have a question regarding any type of personal injury or paying your medical bills from an accident,you can contact experts from https://burnhamlaw.com/ and speak directly to attorneys.
 Laura is recognized as one of Nevada’s Top 100 Lawyers.
 She has the experience and knowledge to obtain the maximum settlement you deserve.
 Please call our office if you or a loved one is injured.
 We can make sure that you receive the care you need and deserve and advise on how to preserve evidence.

 At our office, we are experienced in helping injured victims get the compensation they are entitled to.
 Insurance companies never have the best interest of the injured person at the top of their priorities.
 They want to pay as little on every claim as possible.
 Having worked for an insurance company as an attorney for 9 years before opening my boutique law firm specializing in helping injured people, I have reviewed thousands of auto accident claims and policy provisions.